About

 St. Thomas Aquinas (1225-1274) A Dominican friar was an Italian theologian and philosopher.
 He is credited for harmonizing theology and philosophy by systematizing theology and revitalizing the works of Greek philosophers such as Aristotle in the process.
 Considered to be one of the greatest influences in Western philosophy and the Catholic Church.
 St. Thomas Aquinas also earned the distinction of “Doctor of the Church” a title given to very few throughout history.
 Those who hold the distinction have been very influential in the development of Catholic doctrine and are accredited to writings that are regarded to be timeless and true.

 David Farias is the coordinator of Thomism on Tap.
 Mr. Farias holds a graduate degree in Theology from Holy Apostles College & Seminary and is currently a doctoral student at Pontifex University.
-His research interests include systematic theology, moral theology, theological anthropology, apologetics, social doctrine of the Church, Catholic marriage and sexual morality.
-He has written for The Creation Theology Fellowship, Public Discourse and has appeared on EWTN’s Ava Maria in the Afternoon.
+His research interests include systematic theology, moral theology, Christian anthropology, Catholic social teaching, Catholic marriage, sexual ethics and the thought of John Paul II.
+He has written for The Creation Theology Fellowship, Public Discourse, Catholic Exchange and has appeared on EWTN’s Ava Maria in the Afternoon.
 Mr. Farias is also an avid Brazilian Jiu-Jitsu practitioner and holds a 3rd degree black belt.